Breast Cancer Diagnosis

 - The tumor is larger than 5 centimeters but has not spread to the axillary lymph nodes.

-Stage IIIA: No tumor is found in the breast.
-Breast cancer is found in axillary lymph nodes that are attached to each other or to other structures.
+Stage IIIA: Breast cancer is found in axillary lymph nodes that are attached to each other or to other structures.
 Cancer may be found in lymph nodes near the breastbone; or

 - The tumor is 2 centimeters or smaller.
 Breast cancer has spread to axillary lymph nodes that are attached to each other or to other structures.
 Cancer may have spread to lymph nodes near the breastbone; or